Reformation in Italy: Causes of the Italian Reformation's collapse

 The Italian Reformation collapsed after only about 70 years of existence because of the quick and energetic reaction of the Catholic Church.
 In the summer of 1542 the Italian Inquisition reorganized itself in order to fight Protestants in all Italian states more effectively.

 Diarmaid MacCulloch states that Italy was less inclined to the ideals of the Reformation to begin with, and lack the anti-clerical sentiment that was present in other parts of Europe.
 He states that this might have been in part due to the heavy participation of the laity in the religious life (such as religious guilds, Confraternities and Oratories) which rendered the clerical monopoly on religion less strong.

-As a result of this threat the majority of Italian reformers escaped to countries in Northern and Eastern Europe, such as Poland, where in Krakow the influential group of Italian Unitarians came into existence, supported unofficially by the Queen of Poland, the Italian-born Bona Sforza.
+As a result of this threat the majority of Italian reformers escaped to countries in Northern and Eastern Europe, such as Poland, where in Kraków the influential group of Italian Unitarians came into existence, supported unofficially by the Queen of Poland, the Italian-born Bona Sforza.

 About 1600, almost all Protestantism practically ceased to exist in Italy, with Catholicism remaining the religion of the Italian states.
 An exception to this was the Waldensian movement, present since the 12th century.
 It was attacked in the Piedmontese Easter in 1655 and suffered long periods of persecutions in the Savoyard–Waldensian Wars (1655–1690) by the Catholic rulers of the Duchy of Savoy.
 The Waldensian Church still exists today and was offered an apology by Pope Francis.

 In Italy the Catholic Church from its beginning effectively fought diverse heresies.
 Thus Italian religious reformers did not have a chance for wider activity and for propagating their views.
 Italian princes quickly stopped supporting the Reformation, because it could deprive them of profitable clergymen positions (like bishop or cardinal).

 Another important cause of the Italian Reformation's collapse was the aggressive politics of the Holy Roman Empire toward Italian states.
 Italian princes identified the Reformation with this threat, and their belief was confirmed by, among other events, the Sack of Rome in 1527.

 The first translation of the Bible into Italian language by Giovanni Diodati of Lucca was published in 1603, after the fall of the Reformation in Italy, and for this reason it only contributed to the development of Protestantism outside Italy, mainly in Italian-speaking cantons of Switzerland (Ticino and Grisons).